 Is it still at the discretion of the arresting police officer to make a determination of the youth's ethnicity or is it a burden of proof?
 (9:58)S. Ahu • It depends on the decision point and first point of contact o If a youth does not disclose, it is still at the discretion of the officer o This is still being addressed to come up with a best practice (9:59)R. Lee Soon • A good question to ask when we include HPD in discussions.
-Ensuring a policy to ask for ethnicity (10:00)K. Barcarse JJIS is quantitative data • Qualitative and antidotal was referenced by including more kupuna and community members in the Committee • Are there other mechanisms to balance off the numbers with the reality the youth is experiencing on the ground?
-Data from offenders themselves to understand the process • Is this a task of the Committee (10:01)R. Lee Soon • This will be a task for the Committee Ho'o Pono Mamo submits a quarterly narrative report to OYS Develop questions we want spoken in the antidote data (10:02)T. Miao

-• The Youth Committee did a focus group with incarcerated youth at HYCF and would welcome the chance to talk to this Committee
+Ensuring a policy to ask for ethnicity (10:00)K. Barcarse JJIS is quantitative data • Qualitative and antidotal was referenced by including more kupuna and community members in the Committee • Are there other mechanisms to balance off the numbers with the reality the youth is experiencing on the ground? • Data from offenders themselves to understand the process Is this a task of the Committee (10:01)R. Lee Soon • This will be a task for the Committee Ho'opono Mamo submits a quarterly narrative report to OYS • Develop guestions we want spoken in the anecdotal data (10:02)T. Miao • The Youth Committee did a focus group with incarcerated youth at HYCF and would welcome the chance to talk to this Committee

+T T - II

 (10:03)

 R. Lee Soon

 Does OYS have narrative data from other contracts that could be

 aggregated by the Committee

 Would OYS be able to position programs, when they submit

 something, to know that it could be utilized for advocacy

 They could submit something slightly different

 If the information can go further than OYS desk that would be great

-data to use for advocacy Talk to Administrators if S. A Ahu
+data to use for advocacy Talk to Administrators if S .
+Ahu

-data to use for duvocacy program reports can be
+program reports can be

 (10:04) used as qualitative and

 S. Ahu antidotal data for

 We will discuss with our Administrators and advise advocacy

-,
+We have started looking at all our programs and program measures ,

-We have started looking at all our programs and program measures
+• We have started looking at all our programs and program measures

 (10:05)

 W. Lee

 Tai-an and Karen worked on a report that had valuable data.

-Tai an and karen worked on a report that had valuable data.

 (10:05)

 T. Miao

 This was the public DMC report done years ago, and unfortunately

 the data is probably still relevant to current disparities.

 (10:06)

 S. Ahu

 We can send this report to the Committee members if they want to

 review it

-review it
+.
+St. St. It

 (10:07)

 R. Lee Soon

-11. 200 30011

 Goal 4.3: Address systemic problems and advance system improvements

-Goal 4.3: Address systemic problems and advance system improvements with regard to disparities.
+with regard to disparities.

 Objective 4.3.1- Based on data-informed discussions with stakeholders, engage in collaborative efforts to reduce racial and ethnic disparities. o Identify local interventions that are effective in or have promise for reducing disparities.
 Support local interventions through advocacy, education, available funding support.
 Develop longer-term partnership between JJSAC and local interventions (10:08) R. Lee Soon We will move to Item III.
-Consideration and approval of minutes VIII.
-Future Agenda Items (Open for discussion) R. Lee Soon Is there anything to add to future agenda items?
-Can we clarify the extension of the Sunshine Law?
-(10:43) S. Ahu Governor extended virtual meeting for 60 days from August 5, 2021 Act 220 won't be in effect until January 2022 (10:44) R. Lee Soon We may need to prepare for having in person meeting in November We may need to have satellite locations (10:45) S. Kana'iaupuni We can offer the Farm as a satellite location
+Consideration and approval of minutes

+VIII.
+Future Agenda Items

+' ' R. Lee Soon

+• Partner Is there anything to add to future agenda items?

+Presentations Can we clarify the extension of the Sunshine Law?

+Future dates for FCD mostings (10:43)

+(10:43) S. Ahu

+Governor extended virtual meeting for 60 days from August 5, 2021

+Act 220 won't be in effect until January 2022

+Act 220 World be in circut difficulty 2022

+(10:44)

+R. Lee Soon

+We may need to prepare for having in person meeting in November

+We may need to have satellite locations

+(10.45)

+(10:45) S. Kana'iaupuni

+We can offer the Farm as a satellite location

+we can oner the raim as a satellite location